Tim Worley: Post NFL

 On October 23, 2007, Worley was inducted into the Georgia-Florida Hall of Fame, which recognizes the careers and outstanding performances that have occurred during the decades-long rivalry.

 Worley's troubles with the law resurfaced on April 13, 2008, as he was arrested for speeding and failure to maintain the lane in Smyrna, Georgia.
-It is commonly believed that Worley was arrested for driving under the influence, however he was never charged with that offense nor with a DUI.
+It is commonly believed that Worley was arrested for driving under the influence, however he was never charged with a DUI.
 Officers used a Taser to subdue Worley after an altercation with the arresting officer.
 Police held Worley in custody on outstanding warrants from Arcade in Jackson County and Social Circle in Walton County.
 Worley now credits that police officer with "saving his life," and refers to the incident as the defining moment prompting his re-commitment to his faith and fueling his entrepreneurial spirit.

 Worley was also inducted into the Robeson County Hall of Fame in 2011.

-In 2013, Worley was selected as the University of Georgia's "SEC Legend."
-Based on stringent criteria outlined by the Southeastern Conference, Worley was chosen by the most senior administrative officers at the University of Georgia, with the athletic director, Greg McGarity, having the final say in the decision.
-He was honored on the field during the 2013 SEC Championship game in Atlanta.

-Today, Worley is a John C. Maxwell-certified Speaker and Life Skills Consultant, and a certified Human Behavior Consultant (DISC Personality Assessment).
-He is contracted with K-LOVE / AiR1 Radio as a speaker for its national "Dare to Dream" school assembly program.
-Worley travels the country speaking to thousands in the amateur sports, professional sports, corporate, leadership, ministry and youth sports league sectors.
-His is currently penning his memoir, which is slated for publishing in 2017.

-Personal and Professional life

-Worley co-founded a communications consulting firm—Worley Global Enterprises—with his wife, Dee (Foster) Worley.
-Tim leads the Motivational Speaking division, with a strong focus on Life Skills Consulting, and his wife Dee leads the Marketing Communications Consulting division.
-Dee was a highly decorated, Olympic-caliber, youth gymnast, recruited heavily by Georgia and Alabama, among others.
-She ultimately settled on Tuscaloosa to continue her gymnastics career.
-Dee had one of the greatest collegiate careers of any SEC athlete.
-She was a 17-time All-American, a four-time champion and a nine-time regional champion.
-As a senior in 1993, she set an NCAA record with perfect 10's in five consecutive meets.

-His first marriage was to Rebecca Masse (Now Rebecca Masse Arnold).
-They have two children: Brandon Timothy Worley (3.11.92) and Taylor Nicole Worley (9.26.94).